Sharruk/laptop-price-predictor/README.md

-💻 Laptop Price Predictor

-A machine learning project to predict laptop prices based on specifications such as brand, RAM, storage, CPU, GPU, operating system, and more.

 # 💻 **Laptop Price Predictor**

 A machine learning project that predicts laptop prices based on their specifications using various regression models and an interactive Streamlit web app.